JayexDesigns/SQL-injection-sim/README.md

 # SQL-injection-sim
 This is a simple tool for trying SQL injections I made a while ago.
-When you execute the script a GUI made with tkinter will pop up, it has a login form and, as a placeholder I added a simple injection you can use on unsecured login forms to gain admin access
+When you execute the script a GUI made with tkinter will pop up, it has a login form and, as a placeholder I added a simple injection you can use on unsecured login forms to gain admin access.